RebootGames/ZSL-Eco-Warriors/Game text.md

 Button 1: Transportation of the oil to treatment plants [X] Button 2: Plastic bottles are packaged
-Button 3: Electricity is used in shops and restaurants
+Button 3: Electricity is used in shops and restaurants that store the plastic bottles

 Slide 2